 (2) State of Corporate Governance: Item Operation The Differences between the Corporate Governance Practice of the Bank and "Guidelines for Bank Corporate Governance" and Causes 1.
-Equity structure and shareholder equity of the Bank: (1) Methods used by the Bank to handle shareholder suggestion and complaints (2) The Bank maintains the list of major shareholders actually controlling it and the ultimate controllers of these major shareholders (3) The approach of establishing risk control mechanism and the firewall between the Bank and its affiliates.
-The Bank is wholly-owned by Yuanta Financial Holding.
+Equity structure and shareholder equity of the Bank: (1) Methods used by the Bank to handle shareholder suggestion and complaints (1) The Bank is wholly-owned by Yuanta Financial Holding.
 It accords its management of the Bank with Article 26 of Financial Holding Company Act, and maintains an unobstructed communication channels with the Bank.
-Yuanta Financial Holding is the sole shareholder of the Bank.
-Therefore, Yuanta Financial Holding is the major shareholder actually controlling the Bank and the ultimate controller of the shareholder.
-The Bank and its related party have been processing their finance independently, and the performance and division of responsibilities between both parties have been defined clearly, and also audited by CPA periodically.
+(2) The Bank maintains the list of major shareholders actually controlling it and the ultimate controllers of these major (2) Yuanta Financial Holding is the sole shareholder of the Bank.
+Therefore, Yuanta Financial Holding is the major shareholder actually controlling the Bank and the ultimate controller of the shareholder. shareholders (3) The approach of establishing risk control mechanism and the firewall between the Bank and its affiliates.
+(3) The Bank and its related party have been processing their finance independently, and the performance and division of responsibilities between both parties have been defined clearly, and also audited by CPA periodically.
 Additionally, the Bank has also established the stakeholder query system and developed according operation procedures and the controlling mechanism all according to Article 44 and Article 45 of Financial Holding Company Act and relevant policies of the parent company.
 The Bank also handled the cross-selling operation in accordance with Article 42 and 43 of Financial Holding Company Act and the relevant regulations.
 Conformity Composition and responsibilities of the board of directors: (1) Status of the Bank's independent directors (2) Regular evaluation of the independence of the CPA The Bank now set up 9 directors, including 3 independent directors, who constitutes the Audit Committee and perform the duty of supervisors.
 Members of the Audit Committee not only possess rich experiences and erudition and demonstrate reputation, but also have expertise in their individual areas.
 Since the establishment of Audit Committee, the members have proposed a vast amount of advice on reform and committed considerably contribution to the overall management performance.
 The evaluation report on the independence of certified accountants and their appointment are reported to the Audit Committee and Board of Directors for approval.
 Conformity